Ahmed Ezzarghani & Sara Mouhi

 Geraldine Cox is an award winning artist who originally trained in physics before studying painting.
 Since 2011 she has been working at the Imperial College London, Department of Physics on her project ‘Finding Patterns’ which searches for new ways to communicate our knowledge to more minds.
 Finding Patterns is a unique experiment that explores the expressive power of art to share so much of Nature that is hidden from the view of everyday life. http://www.findingpatterns.info/

 Geraldine is recipient of multiple awards that include two Arts Council Awards and the Leverhulme Trust Artist in Residence Award.
 In 2013 the Imagine Science Film Festival selected two of her short films for screening in New York.
 Other recent exhibitions include ‘Beyond Ourselves’ ‘Poems about Light’.
 Geraldine works in varied media: drawing, painting, writing and film through to large scale installations, and illustrated talks...

-In 1987 he started his career, working in the family business.
+In 1987 he started his career, working in a family business.
 After a year working in the commercial and technical divisions of Aquafil, he attended a six-month training course at Horizon Carpet in the United States.
 In 1989 he became assistant production manager at the Arco plant, and a year later took over management of the division.
 He was also involved in the move to Slovenia, assisting with the acquisition of the Kranj factory.
 In 1994 he returned to Aquafil, working on the acquisition of Julon d.d., an enterprise which was to become a fundamental asset for the Group.
 Between 1995 and 1998 he held the office of General Manager at Julon, relocating with his family to Slovenia.
 In 1999 he returned to Italy as Vice Chairman of Aquafil, before becoming Chairman of the group in 2008.
 At the end of 2011, he was elected as President of CIRFS, the European Association of the man-made fiber producers.